S&W SD9VE

 Shooting the Smith & Wesson SD9VE

-Since I had owned this gun, I knew roughly how accurate it was with different loads.
+Because I’ve owned this gun before, I already knew its accuracy with various types of loads.
 When I owned it previously, ammunition was readily available, so I tried it with several loads.
-For this review, however, ammo is plain not available, or, to clarify, is available at $1/round or more.
+During this review, (which is post-pandemic) ammo is scarce or, to put it plainly, priced at $1 per round or more.
+But you can easily find them for $0.50 these days.

-I used my tried & true handload.
-In case you missed my description in previous 9mm reviews, it consists of a 124-grain Lee hard-cast round nose bullet, powder coated, over 4.8 grains of Long Shot powder.
+For this review, I used my reliable handload: a 124-grain Lee hard-cast round nose bullet, powder coated, loaded over 4.8 grains of Long Shot powder.
+If you missed my description in previous 9mm reviews, this is my go-to ammunition choice.
 This current ammo situation might create some new handloaders, but components are hard to come by, as well.

-I am not used to cold yet (and I know that 24 degrees ain’t really cold!), but the older I get, the less I like it.
-Hence, the one target.
-I might’ve done a bit better, but three factors worked against me: the weather, the lack of factory ammo (as I mentioned above), and the 6-pound-plus trigger.
+I’m still adjusting to the cold (even though 24 degrees isn’t that cold!), but as I grow older, the less I like it.
+Hence, just one target.
+I might have performed a bit better, but three factors hindered me: the weather, the scarcity of factory ammo (that time), and the 6-pound-plus trigger.

 When I owned this gun before, I didn’t have access to a trigger pull gauge.
 Now that I own the Lyman version of that instrument, my eyes are opened continually every time I check a gun.
-You tend to get good at guessing trigger pull weights if you’ve done much shooting.
+If you’ve spent a lot of time shooting, you tend to get good at guessing trigger pull weights.

-I’m not claiming that the trigger was the only reason I didn’t put all my shots in the orange square, nor were the weather and lack of ammo as mentioned above large factors.
+I’m not claiming that the trigger was the sole factor preventing me from hitting all my shots within the orange square, nor were the weather and ammo shortages, as mentioned earlier, insignificant.
 I won’t make excuses, but those things sure didn’t help contribute to accuracy.
-As for the trigger, I would venture to bet that, if this gun had a smooth, 5-pound trigger pull, more of these holes would be gathered towards the middle of the target.
+As for the trigger, I suspect that with a smooth, 5-pound pull, more of these shots would have clustered around the target’s bullseye.

 At any rate, it is what it is.
 The advantages of this gun far outweigh the trigger situation.
-With the installation of an aftermarket trigger, this gun would be good to go.
+With an aftermarket trigger upgrade, this gun would be ready for action.

 Smith & Wesson SD9VE Review: Accuracy and Reliability

-The SD9 has shown to be incredibly dependable, thanks to its tough design and safety features.
-Although all firearms require a break-in period, I had a few troubles with the SD9 right out of the box.
+The SD9 has proven to be exceptionally reliable, attributed to its robust design and safety features.
+While all firearms typically require a break-in period, I encountered a few issues with the SD9 straight out of the box.

-One of the only enhancements they made to these striker-fired handguns was to reduce recoil.
-But it has poor accuracy out of the box, and in my experience, it worsens when the fire rate increases.
-After changing the trigger, training with the gun is crucial before relying on it for self-defense.
+One of the few upgrades made to these striker-fired handguns was to minimize recoil.
+However, its accuracy is poor straight out of the box, and in my experience, it worsens when the fire rate increases.
+After replacing the trigger, comprehensive training with the firearm is crucial before relying on it for self-defense.

 Smith & Wesson SD9 VE: Taking It Apart